 IUDs come in two main types: hormonal and copper.
 The hormonal IUD releases a small amount of progestin, a hormone that thickens the cervical mucus to prevent sperm from reaching the egg.
 The copper Intrauterine device, on the other hand, releases copper ions, which are toxic to sperm.

 What makes particularly appealing is its reversibility.
 If you decide that you’re ready to start a family or if you want to switch to a different form of contraception, your healthcare provider can easily remove the Intrauterine device.
 Following removal, fertility typically returns to normal fairly quickly.

 The copper IUD is able to provide long term contraception for up to 5 years.
 It works by damaging sperms so that fertilization is disrupted.
 Copper also acts as a spermicide within the uterus, disrupting the motility and viability of sperms.

-Besides acting as a form of long term contraception, the copper IUD can also be used as a form of emergency contraception (EC) and is the most effective form of EC available (better than the hormonal EC pills).
-The copper IUD can be used as an EC up to 5 days after unprotected sex.
+Besides acting as a form of long term contraception, the copper Intrauterine device can also be used as a form of emergency contraception (EC) and is the most effective form of EC available (better than the hormonal EC pills).
+The copper can be used as an EC up to 5 days after unprotected sex.